 Scrum is an agile, incremental development method.
-With each increment, the team delivers a potentially usable product.
-Changes in requirements can be incorporated into the project in a controlled manner.
+With each increment the team delivers a potentially usable product.
+Changes in requirements can flow into the project in a controlled manner.

 The focus is on the self-organisation of the team.
-The Scrum Master supports this to enable trouble-free work.
+The Scrum Master provides support to enable trouble-free work.

 The development team does not need a project manager.
-The product owner, as the product manager, takes over the technical requirements and defines, prioritizes and adapts them if necessary.
-Scrum's rules contribute to transparency and trouble-free development cycles (sprints).
+The Product Owner, as the person responsible for the product, takes over the technical requirements and defines, prioritizes and adjusts them if necessary.
+The rules of Scrum contribute to transparency and trouble-free development cycles (sprints).

 STOP START - START FINISHING

-Kanban is a procedure that reduces the number of parallel tasks, the Work in Progress (WIP), when processing a value chain, and thus achieves faster processing times.
+KANBAN is a procedure that reduces the number of parallel operations, the Work in Progress (WIP), during the flow of a value-added chain and thus achieves faster throughput times.

 Kanban comes from lean production and became known through its use at Toyota.
-The procedure has since been adapted to software development and organizational processes.
+In the meantime, the procedure has been adapted to software development and organizational processes.

 COMPARISON OF SCRUM & KANBAN